dmmulroy/tsc.nvim/README.md

 }
 ```

 With this configuration, you can use keys for flag names and their corresponding values to enable/disable the flag (in the case of `noEmit = true`), specify a custom project path (e.g., `project = "/path/to/tsconfig.json"`), or enable watch mode.
 This makes the configuration more explicit and easier to read.

+**Note**: The plugin automatically adds `--color false` to ensure proper error parsing unless you explicitly set `color = true` in your flags.

 Additionally, the flags option is backwards compatible and can accept a string value if you prefer a simpler configuration:

 ```lua
 flags = "--noEmit",